harelba/q/README.markdown

+# Development branch for generic injected streams - See [BRANCH-generic-injected-streams.markdown](Here) for more details.

 # q - Text as Data
 q is a command line tool that allows direct execution of SQL-like queries on CSVs/TSVs (and any other tabular text files).